mmvergara/TheBombisTicking/README.md

 # The Bomb is Ticking
-TheBombisTicking is a simple game made using HTML,CSS,JAVASCRIPT and Jquery by MMV
+TheBombisTicking is a simple game made using HTML,CSS,JAVASCRIPT and Jquery by Vergara, Mark Matthew one of my first projects that i enjoyed a lot making!

 # Website Link:
 https://thebomb-isticking.netlify.app/